mtlynch/mtlynch.io/content/retrospectives/2021/10/index.md

 | Amazon Affiliate Revenue | $43.73      | $77.42         | <font color="green">+$33.69 (+77%)</font>   |
 | **Total Revenue**        | **$402.16** | **$342.05**    | **<font color="red">-$60.11 (-15%)</font>** |

 Is It Keto seems to be slowly dying.
-Another website popped up that does the same thing as Is It Keto, but they're actively building it, so they're outcompeting me in search engine rankings.
-I was hoping to quietly collect passive income on it indefinitely, but it's been deflating fast each month.
+Another website popped up that does the same thing, and they're outcompeting me in search engine rankings.

+I was hoping the site would quietly generate passive income indefinitely, but it's been deflating fast each month.

 ### [Hit the Front Page of Hacker News](https://hitthefrontpage.com/)